bellaz89/Genesis-1.3-Version4/README.md

   for input and lattice files?
   A standard filetype will make it easier to interoperate the program with external program and programming language.
-  An additional benefit of use an external library (ex [cpptoml](https://github.com/skystrife/cpptoml)) will make the codebase easier to mantain.
+  An additional benefit of use an external library
+  (ex [cpptoml](https://github.com/skystrife/cpptoml)) will make the codebase easier to mantain.
+Also it could be possible to merge .in and .lat files in a single one.